CricketBr/Crickets-Shorthand-Site/carry-on-main.md

 xxx image

-Fully Written, which I find painfully slow (after decades of slowly writing Gregg).
-"Jeeves" will probably appear many times, so he gets a brief form.
-I'm including all the punctuation, since in this sort of book the author's choice of pacing is adds to the fun.
-Hyphens -- I'm using double instead of intersected.
-This is the last entry I'll write the, their, etc fully.
-That's my stated limit of a new rule every few
+This page is Fully Written, which I find painfully slow (after decades of slowly writing Gregg).
+Jeeves will probably appear many times, so he gets an abbreviation.
+All the punctuation is included, since in this sort of book the author's choice of pacing is adds to the fun.
+Hyphens are doubled instead of intersected; it's just as fast and stands out more.
+Agatha and Willoughby should get brief forms.
+They're named 27 times in the book.
+They'll get them when they next appear.
+I gave up trying to write "ghby" in Willoughby.
+It's an uncommon enough name that I want it written clearly once.